antibland/starting_point/README.md

 ###JavaScript Utilities###

 Have you ever wanted something to happen after your CSS transition or animation ended?
 Yes, you can fire that second transition or animation with a delay containing the same value as the first even duration—but that's a risky venture.
-This is where you would use `animationend` and `transitionend`.
+This is where you would use `animationend` and `transitionend`, both stored in `utilities.js`.
 ```javascript
 whichTransitionEvent /* returns correct vendor prefix */
 ```